- There is nothing wrong with cutting $1.72 trillion from the federal budget. @MarcThiessen

 - The problem with the sequester is that the cuts were not targeted – hitting vital programs and wasteful ones equally.

-- The cuts come from discretionary programs, when it is entitlement spending that is driving our long-term debt & deficits
+- The cuts come from discretionary programs, when it is entitlement spending that is driving long-term debt & deficits

 Congressional Republicans have had quite a comeback.
 In January, the GOP was forced to vote for a major tax hike with zero spending cuts.
 Now it is President Obama who has been forced to accept spending cuts with no tax hike.
 Who says divided government doesn’t work?